s3h10r/polaroidme/README.md

 **0.9.94 restructures the package accourding to the py3 [packaging](https://docs.python.org/3.6/tutorial/modules.html#packages)**

-polaroidme is a command-line-tool for placing an image into a Polaroid-like frame and optionally put a title / description on the bottom.
+polaroidme is a command-line-tool for placing an image into a Polaroid-like frame and optionally put a title / description or meta infos out of EXIF-data on the bottom.
 The default font mimics scribbled handwriting but any (ttf-)font which suits your taste is supported.
 The tool offers basic features like auto-scaling up-/downwards and/or cropping, using any (ttf-)font, supports high-res output and gets it's job done well.

+Because the author likes generative art polaroidme is also some playgound.
+The things in the (frequently come and going) "filter/edit/generator"-sections are definitely more often broken than working. :-D Anyways: this little project was intitiated by the need for a script which creates some high-resolution contact sheets of an archive of photographs and its output shouldn't make the beholder's eyes bleed.
+That's all.
+MAybe it is usefull for you too.

 polaroidme is simple to use: